 Screen Printing Multiple Shirts at Once

-If you would like to screen print multiple shirts or multiple items at one time without washing out your stencil in between prints, we recommend mounting your stencil in a Speedball screen printing frame.
+If you would like to screen print multiple shirts or multiple items at one time without washing out your stencil in between prints, one method is to mount your stencil in a Speedball screen printing frame.
 I use our blue Ikonart Stencil Film when using this method because it is more flexible and easier to mount in the frame using the spline.
-However you could also use the purple film and just tape it to the frame using masking tape.
+However you could also use the purple film and just tape it to the frame using masking tape, or you can also use the purple film on it's own without a frame.

 Heat Setting Speedball Fabric Screen Printing Ink